luisibanez/M-Tutorial/source/BasicCodeLifeCycle_Lesson.rst

 Note that the first line of the program has the word "test" in the first column of text.
-This indicates that "test" is a `label`_ that makes possible to refer to this line of code from multiple places in M. The label is followed by a ";" which marks the beginning of a `comment`_.
+This indicates that "test" is a `label`_ that makes possible to refer to this line of code from multiple places in M. The label is followed by a space and then a ";" which marks the beginning of a `comment`_.
 The scope of the comment goes from the semicolon up to the end of the line.

 .. _Routine: http://tinco.pair.com/bhaskar/gtm/doc/books/pg/UNIX_manual/ch05s11.html
 .. _label: http://tinco.pair.com/bhaskar/gtm/doc/books/pg/UNIX_manual/ch05s11.html
 .. _comment: http://tinco.pair.com/bhaskar/gtm/doc/books/pg/UNIX_manual/ch05s11.html

-The second line of the routine starts in the second column.
+The second line of the routine starts after the initial space, in the second column.
 This indicates that the word is a command and not a label.
+This is an example of the WRITE command.
 We have already covered what the :ref:`write-command-label` does.

-The third and final line of the routine contains the :ref:`quit-command-label` starting in the second column.
+The third and final line of the routine contains the :ref:`quit-command-label` starting after the initial space.
 The QUIT command indicates the end of the routine execution and returns to the section of code that called this routine.

 Compiling a File